Our Standard Session Fees and Scholarships

 However, we know that sometimes using insurance can really help the financial aspect of any type of treatment.

-Dr. VanderKaay is an Out-of-Network or Non-Contracted Provider for all national insurance companies (Anthem Blue Cross, Blue Shield, Aetna, Magellan, etc.).
+Dr. VanderKaay and Cecilia are both Out-of-Network or Non-Contracted Providers for national insurance companies (Anthem Blue Cross, Blue Shield, Aetna, Magellan, etc.).

 Many insurance companies will reimburse if you receive services from an Out-of-Network or Non-Contracted Provider.
 This reimbursement works differently as there is no contracted reimbursement rate.
 Insurance companies will typically reimburse either a set amount (for example, $45/session, no matter the cost of the session) or a percentage of the session cost (for example, 50% of the amount billed).
 You are then responsible for paying the difference between what the therapist charges ($100/session, for example), and what the insurance company reimburses (for example, 50%, or $50).
 At CMMF, we require that you pay the full fee at the time of service and then submit a Superbill for reimbursement.